ResearchComputing/Documentation/docs/programming/coding-best-practices.md

 ## Whitespace and Tabbing

 Whitespace and tabbing are critical for organizing code.
-Whitespace is any space in your code that is not taken up by physical characters.
+Whitespace is any space in your code that is not taken up by readable characters.
 Tabbing is one way to create whitespace in consistent units using the ‘tab’ key.
 While some languages ignore whitespace and tabbing all together, others entirely rely on the concept.
 Because of this, it is important to ensure your code is